Purple Heart Plant (Tradescantia pallida) Indoor Care, Propagation, Problems with Solutions

 Light Requirements

-Purple Heart Plant grows best in bright, indirect light away from direct sunshine as it can lead to scorching of the leaves.
+Purple Heart Plant grows best in bright indirect light.
+Keep it away from direct sunshine as it can lead to scorching of the leaves.

-Water Purple Heart Plant thoroughly during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to maintain the soil moderately moist.
+Water Purple Heart Plant thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.

-Cut down on watering during the cold weather to keep the soil slightly moist as growth is minimal but do not allow the soil to dry out completely.
+Cut down on watering during the cold weather to keep the soil slightly moist as growth is minimal.
+Do not allow the soil to dry out completely to avoid wilting and drooping leaves.

 Temperature and Humidity